 Hospitals are understandably concerned about diverting resources away from patients who are not in urgent need at this time.
 While some hospitals are reaching capacity with Covid-19 patients, other areas have allowed elective treatments to resume.

-Even with these reduced restrictions, however, there is also the concern of Covid-19 potentially spreading through hospital interactions.
-Many individuals in high risk groups do not want to visit a hospital where they could catch a life threatening disease.
+Even with these reduced restrictions, however, there is also the concern of Covid-19's potentially spreading through hospital interactions.
+Many individuals in high-risk groups do not want to visit a hospital where they could catch a life-threatening disease.

-The demand for services and confusion surrounding Covid-19 related changes highlights the need for digital patient engagement.
-Remote triaging helps manage the healthcare system capacity by allowing patients to avoid unnecessary visits and improves patients' flow.
+The demand for services and confusion surrounding Covid-19-related changes highlights the need for digital patient engagement.
+Remote triaging helps manage the health care system's capacity by allowing patients to avoid unnecessary visits and improves patients' flow.
 As NPR reports, such systems have actually improved treatment retention rates for individuals struggling with opioid abuse.

 Meeting basic needs for vulnerable individuals.

 Business-oriented technology may not be viewed as a lifesaver, but for individuals in high-risk groups who are quarantining at home, such tools make a meaningful difference.
 Food delivery apps like DoorDash and Postdates enable the delivery of groceries or restaurant meals.
 Many of these services are now implementing "contactless" delivery as an option as well.